 - The negative impact of an eviction on your credit report

-Attempting to find an emergency loan from a direct lender may not be the ideal strategy when you need money to pay rent tomorrow.
-Every second count when trying to prevent eviction, and working through an intermediary may be faster.
+Attempting to find an emergency loan from a direct lender may not be ideal when you need money to pay rent tomorrow.
+Every second counts when trying to prevent eviction, and working through an intermediary may be faster.

 Every approved consumer ultimately borrows money from a direct lender.
 However, you have three paths for arriving at this destination, and the fastest route is best suited to a crisis.